Topsy and Tim: Television series

-The books have been adapted for television twice; first, in collaboration with Video Collection International in 1996 and, second, in collaboration with Darrall MacQueen Limited for the 2013 live-action production, first aired on Cbeebies, now available online and on DVD.
+The books have been adapted for television twice; first, in collaboration with Video Collection International in 1991, and second, in collaboration with Darrall Macqueen Ltd for the 2013 live-action production, which first aired on CBeebies and is now available on DVD and online.

 Bevanfield Films

-Firstly by Bevanfield Films for Video Collection International, 60 episodes, each five minutes, an animated series narrated by Roger Blake shown on ITV.
+In 1991, an animated series was produced by Bevanfield Films for Video Collection International, consisting of 60 five-minute episodes narrated by Roger Blake.
+The series was broadcast on ITV.

 CBeebies

-In 2013, a 13-minute live-action comedy series was made for CBeebies, with three series produced and 71 episodes made.
+In 2013, a 13-minute live-action comedy series was made for CBeebies, consisting of three series and 71 episodes.
 Further details can be seen here: List of Topsy and Tim episodes.
 No further episodes have been planned as of 2024.
-The series was produced by Darrall Macqueen and distributed globally by WildBrain.
+The series was produced by Darrall Macqueen Ltd and distributed globally by WildBrain.
 Series 1 and 2 were filmed from March to October 2013, the Christmas Special was filmed in December 2013 and Series 3 was filmed from June to August 2015.